Cocoon Hyperlight Air-Core Pillow Review

 Take the Cocoon Hyperlight camping and experience the best sleep of your life.
 Deflate it slightly and use it as a headrest on an airplane or car ride.
 Take it on a weekend backpacking trip and impress your friend with you extra luxurious — and lightweight — gear.

-At $30.95, the Cocoon Hyperlight is actually in the mid-price range for inflatable backpacking pillows (I’m still trying to wrap my head around how gear got this expensive).
+The Cocoon Hyperlight is in the mid-price range for inflatable backpacking pillows (I’m still trying to wrap my head around how gear got this expensive).

-The Sea to Summit Aeros pillows, the only other options to match the Cocoon Hyperlight in comfort, cost a minimum of $9 more but performed worse in our testing.
+The Sea to Summit Aeros pillows, the only other options to match the Cocoon Hyperlight in comfort, cost a little more but performed worse in our testing.
 The Cocoon is a good, but not great, value.